 An application for SSD benefits typically goes through three phases, which include:

 - The initial application process

 - The reconsideration phase

-Once we have collected and completed all of your appeal paperwork , it is submitted to the Social Security Administration (SSA).
-The SSA will then review your appeal and reconsider their earlier decision to deny the claim.
+Once we have collected and completed all your appeal paperwork, we submit it to the SSA, which will review your appeal and reconsider its earlier decision to deny the claim.
 This process overall can take several months.
-After an appeal is filed and is under reconsideration, a request can be filed for a hearing in front of an administrative law judge.
+After an appeal is filed and is under reconsideration, a request can be filed for a hearing in front of an ALJ.

 Although many people obtain benefits at the hearing stage of the process, if you are denied benefits after the hearing, there are still options for appeals.
 We will work with you to determine if further appeals are warranted.
-If so, we will continue fighting for you benefits through the Social Security appeals process and, if necessary, to the Federal Court.
+If so, we will continue fighting for your benefits through the Social Security appeals process and, if necessary, to the federal court.

-Our firm takes the time to explain all of your rights, how we can handle your rejected SSI or SSDI claim and continue to pursue your disability benefits.
-Contact us online or call 216-539-8094 to find the support you deserve.
+Our firm takes the time to explain all your rights, how we can handle your rejected Supplemental Security Income or Social Security Disability Insurance claim and continue to pursue your disability benefits.